Cureggio railway station

-Cureggio Railway Station is a disused passenger train station in Cureggio, Piedmont, part of the Santhià-Arona line.
+Cureggio Railway Station is a disused passenger train station in Cureggio, Piedmont, in northwestern Italy.
+It was part of the Santhià-Arona line.
 The station has been closed to traffic since 2012 when its only line was suspended.

 History

 The station first entered service in 1905 at the opening of the first section of the Santhià-Arona line between Santhià and Borgomanero.
 Railway traffic was initially controlled via telephone, through which the dirigente unico would coordinate manoeuvres with the station master.

-In 1987, with the introduction of centralised traffic control, the station was equipped with electro-actuated switches, which replaced the previous manually-operated system.
+In 1987, with the introduction of centralised traffic control, the station was equipped with electro-actuated switches, which replaced the previous manually operated system.
 This system also made it possible to have centralised control through a Central Operative Director.

 Local onion farmers would use the station to send their produce to the markets of Milan and Turin.

-The maintenance of the infrastructure was handled by Ferrovie dello Stato until it was passed on to the newly-created Rete Ferroviaria Italiana in 2001.
+The maintenance of the infrastructure was handled by Ferrovie dello Stato until it was passed on to the newly created Rete Ferroviaria Italiana in 2001.